SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

 #### Setup and Compilation

 1. **Unzip the Dataset:**
-   - Ensure to unzip the dataset file included in the repository before proceeding.
-The dataset is provided in a zip file and needs to be extracted to the same directory.
+   - Ensure to unzip the `fashion_mnist_images.zip` file included in the repository.
+Extract the contents into the same directory where your project files are located.

 2. **Install Required Tools and Libraries:**